 6PM: Tucker Up

 The Rodeo Bar and Grill does dinner with an outback difference.
 It’s family friendly dining amidst rustic rodeo-inspired interiors that makes you feel as if you’ve just stepped into a John Wayne film.
 They take their steaks seriously, so you can’t go past the Grain Fed Black Angus Rib Fillet.
-If steak ain’t your thang, try the creamy garlic chicken or pan-fried barramundi for a hearty meal that promises to end your day in The Isa on a high note.
+If steak ain’t your thang, try pan fried gnocchi or wild caught barramundi for a hearty meal that promises to end your day in The Isa on a high note.

 We know there’s plenty underneath Isa that’s pretty interesting, but don’t forget about what lays above ground too.
 The City Lookout on Hilary Street is a sunset watcher’s dream and a stargazer’s paradise – the stars do shine brighter in the Outback, after all.